Kiyoko44/Mobile-Computing/README.md

 # Mobile-Computing
-This Smart Home project was completed for the Mobile Computing course CSE535 through ASU
+This Smart Home project was completed for the Mobile Computing course CSE535 through ASU Not Uploaded files Part 1: Frontend UX development on Android studios.
+Uploaded files refer to Part 2: Backend for Smart Home App for Andriod users.

 # Notes for project files and functions
 imports both frameExtractor from frameextractor and